hemantksingh/messup-learn/Data Science and ML/Data in the Cloud.md

 * Google Cloud Dataprep
   * serverless service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.

+* Tools used
+  * dbt for data transformations in your cloud data warehouse like Snowflake for creating data models
+  * SQL & python - data analysis and exploration
+  * Snowflake - cloud data warehousing

 ### Stream processing

 Stream processing is the infrastructure for continuous data processing.
 The computational model can be as general as MapReduce or other distributed processing frameworks, but with the ability to produce low-latency results.
 The real driver for the processing model is the method of data collection.
 Data which is collected in batch is naturally processed in batch.
 When data is collected continuously, it is naturally processed continuously.